klsetzer/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Liquid Chicken Research
 ---

+Small, discrete how to guides and articles about modern and not-so modern technology.